 $ echo -n "" >raghu.txt

-5. The following command puts the contents of the file ‘/dev/null’ in raghu.txt
+The following cat command puts the contents of the file ‘/dev/null’ in raghu.txt

 $ cat /dev/null >raghu.txt